wballard/VariableSky/api.markdown

 as a slice of all the data on the server, limited to just the data you have linked, and replicated.

+You *can* update this, but if you don't `save` it, it won't stick and can be easily updated by other clients and servers.

 ### link()
 Connect to data via an dotted path, linking to a local variable in your client program via a callback.